rustykitty/whitespace/README.md

 Whitespace or Whitespace Assembly programs included in this repository are either taken from Wikipedia, taken from the Esolangs Wiki, or written by myself.

+## Instructions

+Ensure that Poetry is installed.
+You can find instructions at <https://python-poetry.org/docs/>.

+`git clone` the repository.
+You will need to run `make` the to compile the C extension code prior to running it the first time, and recompile every time it is changed.

+A number of shell scripts are available to allow for running the various Python scripts with less typing.

+These include:

+- `ws` - Run the Whitespace interpreter (`whitespace.py`)
+- `wsasmc` - Run the Whitespace Assembly compiler (`whitespace_assembler.py`)
+- `wsasmexec` - Runs the Whitespace Assembly code directly.
+- `wsdasm` - Disassemble Whitespace code into Whitespace Assembly

 TODO:

 - Make labels more efficient